mmistakes/minimal-mistakes/_portfolio/4-glonass-sdr.md

   <figcaption>PRN Code tracking loop [2].</figcaption>
 </figure>

   For the Doppler, a PLL Costas loop was implemented, furthermore, for the Code Delay, a DLL was implemented.
 A Carrier-Aided track was also implemented.
 In this tracking, the Doppler loop aids the code loop reducing the noise in the code loop measurements.
-As done for the acquisition, unit-tests were also written for the tracking.
+As done for the Acquisition, unit-tests were also written for the tracking.

-  The discriminator used in PLL Costas is the two quadrant arctan and the discriminator used in DLL Noncoherent Early minus Late envelope normalized discriminator.
+  The discriminator used in PLL Costas is the two-quadrant arctan and the discriminator used in DLL Noncoherent Early minus Late envelope normalized discriminator.

 <figure class="align-center">
   <img src="https://i.imgur.com/HtVH6gQ.png">